miholmestech/soc-detection-lab/README.md

 Build and document a realistic SOC lab where I can:
 - Collect telemetry from multiple endpoints into a central SIEM
-- Expand attack surface to improve detection fidelity
+- Expand the lab attack surface to test detection logic across multiple systems.
 - Create concrete detection use cases (RDP, SSH, PowerShell, etc.)
 - Practice structuring investigations like a junior SOC analyst
 - Iterate on lab design as new requirements emerge